Blackwing (character): Other versions

 In the pages of the Old Man Logan finale "Dead Man Logan", Joseph Manfredi is shown to be older and residing in Florida where he answers to Lizard.
 When Old Man Logan returns to Earth-21923, Manfredi's house is the first place he stops at.
-Logan makes work of Manfredi's henchmen before Manfredi surrendered his vehicle.
+Logan makes light work of Manfredi's henchmen before Manfredi surrenders his vehicle.
 Once Logan has left, he arranges for a henchmen who lost his leg and a henchman who lost his arm to be patched up by Lizard.
 The group was later visited by Sabretooth.

 In other media

-A variation of Joseph Manfredi appears in the second season of the live-action Marvel Cinematic Universe television series Agent Carter, portrayed by Ken Marino.
-Active during the 1940s, this version is the leader of the Maggia's Los Angeles branch, an old acquaintance of Howard Stark, and formerly in a relationship with Whitney Frost.
+A 1940s variation of Joseph Manfredi appears in the second season of the live-action Marvel Cinematic Universe television series Agent Carter, portrayed by Ken Marino.
+This version is the leader of the Maggia's Los Angeles branch, a childhood friend of Howard Stark, and formerly in a relationship with Whitney Frost.
 Introduced in the episode "The Atomic Job", Manfredi reunites with Frost, who seeks his help in empowering herself with Zero Matter.
 Despite their best efforts, they run afoul of Peggy Carter and the Strategic Scientific Reserve, who eventually defeat Frost and Manfredi.